 A non-exhaustive list of printed materials that do not need to be produced by a licensed vendor include: business cards, letterhead, brochures, pamphlets, flyers, promotional posters, schedule posters, schedule cards, web graphics, social media graphics, video/photography graphics, department banners, building signage and university vehicle signage.

-A non-exhaustive list of items (commonly mistaken as printed materials) that do need to be produced by a licensed vendor include: pocket folders, note pads, notebooks, day planners, portfolios, binders and decals.
+A non-exhaustive list of items (commonly mistaken as printed materials) that do need to be produced by a licensed vendor include: pocket folders, note pads, notebooks, day planners, portfolios, binders, decals, table cloths, flags.